BITNILE HOLDINGS, INC.

 Potential Criminal and Civil Liability and/or Disciplinary Action

-2. Liability for Tipping.
-Insiders may also be liable for improper transactions by any person (commonly referred to as a “tippee”) to whom they have disclosed nonpublic information regarding the Company or to whom they have made recommendations or expressed opinions on the basis of such information as to trading in the Company's securities.
+- Liability for Tipping.
+Insiders may also be liable for improper transactions by any person (commonly referred to as a “tippee”) to whom they have disclosed nonpublic information regarding the Company or to whom they have made recommendations or expressed opinions based on such information as to trading in the Company's securities.
 The Securities and Exchange Commission (the “SEC”) has imposed large penalties even when the disclosing person did not profit from the trading.
 The SEC, the national securities exchanges and FINRA use sophisticated electronic surveillance techniques to uncover insider trading.

 It should be noted that trading on dates that are outside of the quarterly blackout periods will not relieve anyone from liability if in possession of Material Nonpublic Information concerning the Company.
-Although the Company may from time to time recommend the suspension of trading by directors, officers, employees and others because of developments known to the Company and not yet disclosed to the public, each person is individually responsible at all times for compliance with the prohibitions against insider trading.
-Trading in the Company's securities should not be considered a “safe harbor”, and all directors, officers and other persons should use good judgment at all times.
+Although the Company may from time to time recommend the suspension of trading by directors, officers, employees and others because of developments known to the Company and not yet disclosed to the public, each person is always individually responsible for compliance with the prohibitions against insider trading.
+Trading in the Company's securities should not be considered a “safe harbor,” and all directors, officers and other persons should always use good judgment.

 The Company may also find it necessary, from time to time, to require compliance with the preclearance process from certain employees, consultants and contractors other than and in addition to those persons listed on Exhibit B and Exhibit C.